Platform.sh User Documentation

 disk: 1024

 This YAML file is a dictionary defining all of the services you want to use.
-The top-level key is a custom service name (SERVICE_NAME; in the example, database1 and database2), which you use to identify the service in step 2.
+The top-level key is a custom service name (<SERVICE_NAME>: in the example, mariadb and postgresql), which you use to identify the service in step 2.

 You can give it any name you want with lowercase alphanumeric characters, hyphens, and underscores.